 The price for a quarter pig is $360 for 43 lbs – about a cubic-foot.
 All the options for sausage, brined, corned and dry rub from the whole pig description above apply.
 A quarter pig is not a literal quarter of a pig but rather a representative sampling of cuts.
 A quarter pig is a good shippable unit of pork as it fills one shipping box and achieves the best shipping rates.
 Use the Cut Sheet Order Form to order.

-Weekly Delivery Route in Pink
+Weekly Delivery Route

 (Click For Big Picture)